 As a CEDR accredited mediator, Verna has also regularly acted as such.

-As a native mandarin speaker with dual education and qualification in both mainland PRC and Hong Kong, Clark possesses the perfect skillset to solve disputes with PRC elements and has for that reason developed a substantial practice in cross-border litigation and arbitration in areas such as contractual disputes, corporate shareholders’ disputes, company matters, securities law and family matters.
-Clark understands the legal and commercial reality of both jurisdictions therefore is able to identify and present the cases of his PRC clients to Hong Kong Courts and Tribunals in the proper PRC context and background.
+As a native Mandarin speaker with dual education and qualifications in both mainland PRC and Hong Kong, Clark possesses the perfect skill set to solve disputes with PRC elements and has for that reason developed a substantial practice in cross-border litigation and arbitration in areas such as contractual disputes, corporate shareholders’ disputes, company matters, securities law and family matters.
+Clark understands the legal and commercial reality of both jurisdictions and is able to identify and present the cases of his PRC clients to Hong Kong Courts and Tribunals in the proper PRC context and background.
 Conversely, he is also able to explain Hong Kong law to his PRC clients as well as the PRC Courts and Tribunals in a simple and straightforward manner.

-Due to his skills and expertise, he has had the honour to be invited to act as an amicus curiae to advise the Court of Appeal and to represent and advise the Hong Kong government and public bodies including the Securities and Futures Commission in PRC related cases.
+Due to his skills and expertise, he has had the honour to be invited to act as an amicus curiae to advise the Court of Appeal, to represent and advise the Hong Kong government and public bodies including the Securities and Futures Commission in PRC-related cases, and to act as a Deputy District Court Judge.

 Clark is also experienced in other areas such as trust, insurance, land, and probate matters.

 Isaac’s practice focuses on commercial and financial disputes, financial regulatory proceedings, banking disputes, trust and property disputes.
-He is often instructed for cases with complex elements involving a multi-disciplinary angle.
+He is often instructed for cases involving complex elements which require a multi-disciplinary analysis.

 In addition to his advocacy work in the courts, Isaac regularly acts both for and against regulators in professional disciplinary and regulatory proceedings, including those in specialist tribunals such as the Market Misconduct Tribunal and the Competition Tribunal.
 Isaac also advises regularly on matters in relation to inquiries by the Listing Division or proceedings before the Listing Committee and the Listing Review Committee of the Hong Kong Stock Exchange.

-Prior to joining the Bar, Isaac obtained his LLB (Government & Laws) and PCLL from the University of Hong Kong, and his LLM from the London School of Economics.
-He further obtained a Postgraduate Diploma in EU Competition Law from King’s College London.
+Prior to joining the Bar, Isaac obtained his BSocSc (Government & Laws), LLB and PCLL from the University of Hong Kong, and his LLM from the London School of Economics.
+He has further obtained a Postgraduate Diploma in EU Competition Law from King’s College London.

 Isaac was a recipient of the Bar Scholarship and the Charles Ching Memorial Scholarship.